 “the Anointed of God”) … using, instead, the Sacred Name of “Jesus”?

 Does that ever strike you as odd?
 You never hear about “Christ”!

 Why the sudden break with antiquity?
 Why this dramatic change which

-the Sanctuary and pews when “Good Pope John XXIII”
+the Sanctuary and pews when “Good Pope John XXIII” (of infamous memory)

 “threw open its windows” to let “the stale air” out and the fresh

 air of the Brave New World in.
 Unfortunately, together with “the stale

 air”, the equally stale Faithful were also ejected as the world